-On mechanical pulping process, the wood fibers are separated from each other by mechanical energy applied to the wood matrix causing the bonds between the fibers to break gradually and fiber bundles, single fibers and fiber fragments to be released.
+In the mechanical pulping process, the wood fibers are separated from each other by mechanical energy applied to the wood matrix causing the bonds between the fibers to break gradually and fiber bundles, single fibers and fiber fragments to be released.
 It is the mixture of fibers and fiber fragments that gives mechanical pulp the favorable printing properties.
 In the mechanical pulping the objective is to maintain the main part of the lignin in order to achieve high yield with acceptable strength properties and brightness.
-Mechanical pulps have a low resistance to ageing which results in a tendency to discolor.
+Mechanical pulps have a low resistance to aging which results in a tendency to discolor.

 The main processes and techniques are Stone Groundwood Pulping (SGW), Pressure Groundwood Pulping (PGW), Thermo-Mechanical Pulping (TMP) or Chemi-Thermo-Mechanical Pulping (CTMP).
 The main raw materials, yields on wood and end-uses of pulps are summarised in the table below:

 |Pulping process||Raw material||Yield on wood||Typical end-uses|

 |Groundwood pulp||Spruce and fir(softwood)||95-97%||Printing & writing papers and newsprint|

 |TMP||Spruce and fir(softwood)||93-95%||Printing & writing papers and newsprint|

 |CTMP||Dominantly spruce, but also aspen and beech, NaOH, SO2 and H2O2||90-94%||Printing & writing papers, tissue and packaging boards|

 Overview over the mains steps in mechanical pulping: